 - Q How common are social anxiety disorders?

-- Q What activities should someone with social anxiety disorder avoid?
+- Q What should I know to care for someone who has social anxiety disorders?